Miss Trot

 Miss Trot (Korean: 내일은 미스트롯) is a South Korean reality television show.
 It was aired on TV Chosun every Thursday starting from February 28 and ended on June 1, 2019.

 The show had a male version spin-off, Mr Trot, premiered on January 2, 2020.

 The second season of Miss Trot premiered on December 17, 2020 and ended on March 3, 2021.

+The third season of Miss Trot premiered on December 21, 2023.
+However, unlike the previous seasons, there will only be 72 contestants competing in the preliminary round and the competition format had also been revamped to make it more competitive.

 Synopsis

 Miss Trot is a trot audition program where 100 female contestants compete.
 The winner wins a prize money and also a chance to record a single.
 In every episode, twelve music masters act as judges.